 - The origins of Groundhog Day trace back to Candlemas Day in Europe.
 The tradition was that if the weather was cloudy on that day (Feb.
 2), spring would come early, but if the sun shone and the day was fair, cold weather would extend for the remainder of winter.
 If it were sunny, an animal would see its shadow and return to its home, thus predicting the extension of winter weather.
 In Germany, their “weather predictor” was a hedgehog.
 When Germans came to the colonies and settled in Pennsylvania in the 1700s, there were no hedgehogs to be found…but there were groundhogs.
-They came to the conclusion that groundhogs were intelligent creatures who also carried the “forecasting gene,” and Groundhog Day was born.
+They concluded that groundhogs were intelligent creatures who also carried the “forecasting gene,” and Groundhog Day was born.
 The first official Groundhog Day was celebrated on February 2, 1887.

-Groundhog Day Activities:
+Free Groundhog Day Activities:

 - Make a Shadow Drawing: If it’s a sunny day, head outside with your kids and some butcher paper, and make drawings of their shadows!
 They can pose in different ways and take turns tracing the shadows onto the paper.
 If you have some pavement nearby, use sidewalk chalk instead!